 Invest in worthy hardware

 While the gaming PC should be at the center of your gaming setup, there’s more to the hardware than what’s inside your CPU.
 Do you need better, more responsive control in your games?
 Get a keyboard and mouse duo that can keep up with your inputs during your intense sessions.
+If you play FPS specifically, you can get a FPS mouse for gamers alone as well.
 Do you need a better image output from your PC?
 Get an amazing monitor that pushes your PC to its limits.
 Need to know where your enemies are?
 Want to hear them coming?
 Invest in a pair of headphones that can also aid you in your online crusades.
 If your computer fans get too loud, you can control it by extra cooling fans.

 Keep it clean